-Sexual Assault Education: In order to teach students how to prevent all types of sexual assault, including date rape, RVU provides literature, and information on counselors that specialize in sexual assault and harassment.
+Sexual Assault Education: To teach students how to prevent all types of sexual assault, including date rape, RVU provides literature, and information on counselors that specialize in sexual assault and harassment.
 New student orientations cover topics such as crime prevention and victim awareness, Safety and Security on campus, sexual assault prevention and education, and drug and alcohol awareness.